Photo of group of people talking

 Eligibility

-In order to be eligible to sit for the PCED certification and re-certification exams you must meet the following minimum requirements:
+In order to be eligible to sit for the PCED certification you must meet the following minimum requirements:

 • Accumulate a total of eight (8) eligibility points.